pcmendes1973/Udacity-AWS-Nanodegree---Project-1/report.md

 ## Exploratory data analysis and feature creation
 ### What did the exploratory analysis find and how did you add additional features?
-I attempted to add weekday as a separate feature because I recokned that demand could vary as a function of the week (e.g. lower on business days and higher on weekends).
+I added weekday as a separate feature because I recokned that demand could vary as a function of the week (e.g. lower on business days and higher on weekends).
 But exploraroty analysis showed that this wasn't true--demand was uniform across weekdays.
-The resulting model actually performed worse than the initial 'raw' model.
+The resulting model performed marginally better the initial 'raw' model.

 ### How much better did your model preform after adding additional features and why do you think that is?
-Performance worsened after I added the weekday as a separate feature.
-Since demand was constant across weekdays, it's possible that this
-'dead' variable introduced more inexactitude across the models, thus impacting convergence and worsening the model characteristics.
+Performance improved (Kaggle score <1% lower) after weekday was added as a separate feature.
+This may have happened because biclcyel usage varied little as a function of the weekday.
+Therefore including weekdays afforded only a negligible imrpovement.

 ## Hyper parameter tuning
 ### How much better did your model preform after trying different hyper parameters?
-Hyperparameter tuning yielded the best results, with a roughly twofold improvement in my Kaggle score.
+Hyperparameter tuning yielded the best results, with a roughly 40% improvement in the model's Kaggle score.

 ### If you were given more time with this dataset, where do you think you would spend more time?
-Trying out other values and combinations of hyperparameters.
-Tweaking hyperparameters yielded the best results.
-Another potential approach is adding new features, particularly splitting datetime into day, month and year.
+Since tweaking hyperparameters yielded the best results, trying out other values and combinations of hyperparameters seems to be the most promising approach.
+Another possibility is adding new features, particularly splitting datetime into day, month and year.

 ### Create a table with the models you ran, the hyperparameters modified, and the Kaggle score.
 |model|Time limit|Presets|Custom hpo|score|